typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ## Deploy ConductR into DC/OS cluster

-Obtain the ConductR's application definition JSON and the ConductR-HAProxy bundle.
+Obtain the ConductR's application definition JSON.

 > In order to obtain the JSON required for installations of ConductR on DC/OS then please [contact our sales department](https://www.lightbend.com/company/contact).
 To evaluate ConductR in general then [please visit our product page](http://www.lightbend.com/products/conductr) which provides instructions on getting started.
 Otherwise if you are looking to use ConductR for free from a development perspective then please [head over to our developer section](DevQuickStart).